What is the Absolute Best Way to Learn Meditation?

 You being taken away from the breath is now an important piece of information about yourself: it is something that is acting in your life.
 Or else it would not even come up.

 When we direct our attention to this distraction, we can study it.
-See how it makes us feel, what emotions it conjures in ourselves.
+See how it makes us feel, and what emotions it conjures in us.
 And by doing this in a way that is accepting for whatever is coming up, we do not deceive ourselves by repressing negative thoughts and emotions.

 As you can see, it takes some courage to go through with this.